PunitorX/Dad-Jokes/README.md

 # Dad-Jokes
-A dad joke API that uses ASYNC/AWAIT fetch request from https://icanhazdadjoke.com/api
+A dad joke application that uses ASYNC/AWAIT fetch request from https://icanhazdadjoke.com/api

 Technologies Used:
 HTML5